· Quant · Tutorials · 7 min read

 This can speed up deployment times considerably, especially if your built output contains large assets.

-To enable this feature, first add the "revision-log" option to your deploy-action stage, and ensure the file is cached in actions as follows:
+To enable this feature, first add the revision-log option to your deploy-action stage, and ensure the file is cached in actions as follows:

-uses: actions/cache@v2
+uses: actions/setup-node@v4

 with:

-- name: 'Deploy to Quant'
+- name: Build

-uses: quantcdn/deploy-action@v1.0.0
+uses: actions/cache@v4

 with: